 Here the more professional summary of that phase: We examined how positive mood influences self-control dilemmas in self-evaluative situations (Gervey, Igou, & Trope, 2005; Trope, Igou, & Burke, 2006).

 In August of 2008, I joined the Department of Psychology at the University of Limerick (Ireland), Wijnand joined me and became the first Ph.D. graduate of the Department.
 At UL, I developed two master courses and served as HoD for 3 years.
 The time from 2010 to 2013 was poor in output and life satisfaction.
-But, we continued with our ideas and laid the foundation for exciting research.
+However, we continued with our ideas and laid the foundation for exciting research.

 Wijnand van Tilburg and I have worked on a variety of additional projects since the mid-2000s.
 In a project on decisions in navigation tasks (e.g., walking through a maze), we document that people normally use an 'action continuation strategy' (e.g., moving onwards) in navigation situations, unless a change in direction is required (Van Tilburg & Igou, 2014).
 A couple of our publications document the impact of particular simple cues on person perception.
 We document that eccentricity boosts perceived skills of artists and the quality of art.
 Examples here are Van Gogh and Lady Gaga (Van Tilburg & Igou, 2014).
 In another project, we demonstrate the impact that middle name initials have on person perception: Middle initials increase perceptions of status and intellectual capacity and performance (Van Tilburg & Igou, 2014; Igou & Van Tilburg, 2015).